 Factual error: While the Leonov has a centrifugal section to simulate gravity, the ship's bridge is not part of it (evidenced by the stationary views outside its portholes).
 Yet in various scenes, including the one when Floyd rushes in to discuss his plan to return to Earth sooner with Tanya, gravity seems quite evident.
 Floyd marches across the compartment onto the raised pilot area's floor, then steps down from it, his foot landing audibly.
 Tanya's open jacket also hangs down normally as she moves about.
 Yet when Floyd demonstrates his plan using two pens, they float in mid air.
 (01:26:50)

 Trivia: While it's well-known the voice of HAL in "2001: A Space Odyssey" is Canadian actor Douglas Rain, who returned to reprise his role in this film, it's less known that the voice of SAL is credited to "Olga Mallsnerd" which is a false name used by none other than Candice Bergen.
+(00:14:05)

 Question: In the original film, the Discovery's onboard computer states: "I am a HAL 9000 Computer, Production Number 3.
 I became operational at the HAL plant in Urbana, Illinois, on the 12th of January, 1992."
-So, "HAL" was a manufacturer identification prefix (standing for Heuristically-programmed ALgorithmic Computers), "9000" was its model number, and "No.3" was its production lineage. but in this sequel, Dr. Chandra is chatting with one of HAL's earth-based twin computers which has a feminine voice and is called "SAL"; but how can they arbitrarily change its manufacturer identification prefix?
+So, "HAL" was a manufacturer identification prefix (standing for Heuristically-programmed ALgorithmic Computers), "9000" was its model number, and "No.3" was its production lineage.
+In this sequel, however, Dr. Chandra is chatting with one of HAL's earth-based twin computers which has a feminine voice and is called "SAL"; but how can they arbitrarily change its manufacturer identification prefix?
 Being produced by the HAL plant in Urbana, Illinois, and being identical to the computer aboard the Discovery, the twin's name should have a different production number, but it should still be called "HAL," should it not?

 Join the mailing list

 Separate from membership, this is to get updates about mistakes in recent releases.
 Addresses are not passed on to any third party, and are used solely for direct communication from this site.
 You can unsubscribe at any time.Check out the mistake & trivia books, on Kindle and in paperback.